Yamatari Glacier

-The Yamatari glacier valley is located in Taplejung district.
+The Yamatari glacier (Limbu: ᤕᤢᤢᤔᤠᤋᤠᤖᤥ, Yumataaro; in Limbu) valley is located in Taplejung district.
 The glacier extends from 4050 m and 3900 m.
 It was formed during the neoglacial age.
 The glacier have a length of about 10 to 12 km.
 The Yamatari glacier terminates at and elevation of about 4200 m.
 Yamatari glacier joins Ghunsa valley at an elevation of about 3500 m just below the settlement at Ghunsa village.